dmhendricks/wordpress-network-subdomain-updater-plugin/README.md

 ### Constants

-This plugin is configured with constants that you defined in your development/staging environments `wp-config.php` files.
+This plugin is configured with constants that you defined in your development/staging environments `wp-config.php` files. **Why constants and not settings in WP Admin?** Because they would get blown away every time you import a fresh database dump.

 **SITE_ID_CURRENT_SITE** *(required)*